bloom42/blog/content/about.md

 ## Open source

-The source code of this website is available on GitLab:
+The source code of this website is available on GitHub:
 [{{< giturl >}}]({{< giturl >}})